How Cisco Webex Transforms Your Distance Learning Schedule

-Webex spaces are further transformed by the use of things like virtual whiteboards, built into the Webex Meeting environment and Webex Teams.
+Webex spaces are further transformed by the use of things like virtual whiteboards, built into the Webex Meeting environment and Webex.
 These boards allow experts to draw and explain complex ideas, just like they would in a traditional classroom.

 Cisco Webex transforming the classroom